 In more recent years, the Varna Volunteer Fire Company purchased an almost level four acre piece of land and constructed a new station, with over twice as much room as our previous station.
 Our 1972 Ford Saulsbury tanker was replaced by a Freightliner FL-80/4 Guys tanker pumper.
 To supplement our growing EMS requirements, a Freightliner FL-70/Emergency One heavy rescue was also placed into service.

-Varna Volunteer Fire Company currently has five pieces of apparatus: an engine, a tanker, a light rescue truck, a heavy rescue truck and a brush fire truck.
+Varna Volunteer Fire Company currently has six pieces of apparatus: an engine, a tanker, a light rescue truck, a heavy rescue truck, a brush fire truck and a duty vehicle.